Hyle-org/devhub-hyle/docs/reference/index.md

 # Reference

-This section provides key reference materials related to Hylé.
+This section provides key reference materials related to Hyli.